Dylan Perera

-Dylan José Perera Plasencia (born 12 May 2003), sometimes known as just Dylan, is a Spanish professional footballer who plays as an attacking midfielder for CD Tenerife.
+Dylan José Perera Plasencia (born 12 May 2003), sometimes known simply as Dylan, is a Spanish professional footballer who plays as an attacking midfielder for CD Tenerife.

 Club career

 Born in Santa Cruz de Tenerife, Canary Islands, Perera joined CD Tenerife's youth setup in 2013, from SD San José.
 He made his senior debut with the C-team on 24 October 2020, starting in a 2–1 Interinsular Preferente de Tenerife away loss against UD Las Zocas.

 Perera first appeared with the reserves in Tercera División on 8 November 2020, in a 1–2 loss at CD Mensajero.
 Six days later, he scored his first senior goal, netting the C's third in a 5–2 home routing of Real Unión Tenerife, and started training with the main squad late in the month.

-On 15 December 2020, at the age of 17 years, 7 months and 3 days, Perera made his first team debut, coming on as a substitute for fellow youth graduate Javi Alonso in the extra time of a 2–0 away success over Sestao River Club, for the season's Copa del Rey.
+On 15 December 2020, at the age of 17 years, 7 months, and 3 days, Perera made his first team debut, coming on as a substitute for fellow youth graduate Javi Alonso in the extra time of a 2–0 away success over Sestao River Club, for the season's Copa del Rey.
 The following 21 July, he renewed his contract until 2025.

 After helping the B-team in their promotion to Segunda Federación, Perera made his professional debut for Tete on 26 May 2024, replacing José María Amo late into a 1–1 Segunda División away draw against Burgos CF.